adamtorres/importing-tutorial/readme.md

 ## The dict object
 A dict is a dictionary object.
 It is made up of key/value pairs.
 The keys can be any mix of "hashable types".
 In general, strings, numbers, and tuples of strings and numbers are all I've used as keys.
 The values can be anything from other strings and numbers to other dicts, functions, or objects.
 A dict is declared by using the curly braces and colons, `{'key1': 'value1', 'key2': 'value2'}`.
 Keys can be added or removed after the initial declaration.
 The dict is not immutable.
-Not much in python is immutable.
+Not much in Python is immutable.
 Adding a key can be done by assigning a value to it, `a_dict_var['new key'] = 'some value'`.
 Getting a value from a dict can be done using the square brackets the same way, `print(a_dict_var['new key'])`.
 A caveat of using the square brackets is if the key does not exist in the dict, a `KeyError` will be raised.
 If that error is not handled by your code, the program will crash.
 The `.get()` function on a dict is a way to safely get a value from a dict when you are not certain the key exists.
 The `.get()` function takes one required argument and one optional argument for the default if the key does not exist.
 In the `dict_func_example` function, if the desired key is not in the dict, the function `dict_func_example_default` is returned and assigned to `func`.